jithmi-Nawanjana/Word-Counter/readme.md

 - Number of consonants (letters that are not vowels)
 - Number of sentences (`.`, `!`, or `?` delimiters; defaults to 1 when none)
 - Longest word (punctuation trimmed off the ends)
+- Most frequent word (case-insensitive; earliest word wins if there is a tie)

-These additions practice loops, conditionals, and general string manipulation.
+These additions practice loops, conditionals, string manipulation, and `HashMap`-based counting logic.

 ## Getting Started